 - Analyze your results and thank supporters.

-While this might seem overwhelming at first, elementary school fundraisers are also almost always collaborative.
+While this might seem overwhelming at first, keep in mind that elementary school fundraisers are almost always collaborative.
 From your school’s staff to your students and their parents, everyone is rooting for your fundraiser to succeed.
 Let’s get started.

 - Library fundraiser.
-If your school’s library needs a boost, you can host a library fundraiser.
-Get students to create lists of books they would like to see in their school’s library, then encourage them to gather donations for your cause.
+If your school’s library needs a boost, get students to create lists of books they would like to see in their school’s library.
+Then, encourage them to gather donations for your cause.
 You can even combine your library fundraiser with a read-a-thon where students collect pledged donations based on how much they read over a specified period of time.

 - Shoe drive.
 Kids tend to outgrow their shoes quickly, which makes shoe drives a logical fundraiser for elementary schools.
-Shoe drives work by first partnering with a shoe drive program.
-Then, your school collects new and gently used shoes and sends them to your partner, who sends back a check based on the amount of shoes collected.
+Partner with a shoe drive program, then collect new and gently used shoes and send them to your partner.
+The partner will send back a check based on the amount of shoes collected.

 - Auctions.
-Auctions are a way to generate revenue and give your supporters tangible items in exchange.
+Auctions give your supporters tangible items in exchange for their contributions.
 You can make your auctions elementary school-friendly by having students contribute to class baskets or putting items up for auction that appeal specifically to your students, such as a “principal for a day” prize.

 There are a variety of free online fundraising programs designed specifically to help schools, including:

 - Read-a-thons.
 Online read-a-thon tools allow your school to more easily coordinate, manage, and promote your read-a-thons.
 Have students create their accounts and log their hours as they read.
-This shows off to donors how much a student has read, and can serve as a testament to a student’s accomplishments, encouraging them to continue reading even after your fundraiser.
+This shows donors how much a student has read and highlights a student’s accomplishments, encouraging them to continue reading even after your fundraiser.

 - Shopping programs.
 Online shopping fundraisers for schools allow your community to give to your school without any additional spending on their part.
-Essentially, your school signs up with an online shopping program, who will create an account for you.
-Then, your school just needs to encourage parents and community members to download your school’s app or browser extension.
+Sign up with an online shopping program and encourage parents and community members to download your school’s app or browser extension.
 When they make online purchases using the app, a percentage of their sales total will be sent to your school at no additional cost.

 - Free online donation tools.
 While it’s true most online donation tools require a subscription or platform fee, some services are free for schools to use.
-Similarly, there are some platforms that might have a base fee but then allow schools access to bonus features for free that make fundraising as a team and running multiple campaigns easier.
+Similarly, some platforms might have a base fee but allow schools access to bonus features for free that make fundraising as a team and running multiple campaigns easier.

 As a leader at your elementary school, part of your role is ensuring your students have a fun, memorable school experience that prepares them for the future.
-When choosing your fundraisers, take into account not just what has the highest earning potential, but can be turned into an engaging experience for your students.
+When choosing a fundraising idea, take into account not just what has the highest earning potential, but can be turned into an engaging experience for your students.

 - Talent shows